SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Having all safety reports completed on time and documented is best practiced on a regular basis.
 Note here that "completed documentation" is part of the risk management process.
 An issue should not be considered complete until the documentation is complete.

 This is a very valid point that I must make at least four times each year to safety managers.
-Over and again, a different safety manager will come to me and ask: "Why can't I complete documenting my safety report in the SMS database after I closed it?"
+Over and over again, a different safety manager will come to me and ask: "Why can't I complete documenting my safety report in the SMS database after I closed it?"
 By now, most of you know that we provide an SMS database to aviation service providers on a worldwide basis.
-This is why I get to hear this same story, over and again.
+This is why I get to hear this same story, over and over again.
 My response is always: documentation is part of the risk management process.
 If the documentation is incomplete, then the safety report is not complete and should not be closed.

 This is the beauty of having an SMS database versus using spreadsheets.
 If you want an honest accounting of what is transpiring in your SMS, the SMS affords the most accurate picture for: